- Which applications qualify for the Continuous Submission program?

 - I’m eligible for Continuous Submission.
 Am I also eligible for the two-week late window of consideration for submitting after the deadline?

 Continuous Submission only applies to R01, R21, and R34 applications; applications using other mechanisms (e.g. R03, or R15) are NOT eligible for Continuous Submission.
-The application must be submitted under an FOA (Funding Opportunity Announcement) that uses Standard Due Dates.
-Since RFA FOAs do not use Standard Due Dates, applications in response to an RFA are not eligible for Continuous Submission.
+The application must be submitted under an NOFO (Notice of Funding Opportunity) that uses Standard Due Dates.
+Since RFA NOFOs do not use Standard Due Dates, applications in response to an RFA are not eligible for Continuous Submission.
 At least one of the PD/PIs on the application must be eligible for Continuous Submission at the time of submission.

 Applications submitted under the continuous submission option must include a cover letter that states the eligibility of a PD/PI for continuous submission and follow the Schedule For Assignment to Advisory Council Rounds Under Continuous Submission Option (see NOT-OD-20-060 ).

 Appointed members of standing NIH study sections, NIH Boards of Scientific Counselors, NIH Advisory Boards or Councils, or NIH Program Advisory Committees are all eligible for Continuous Submission.

-No, Continuous Submission applies to new applications, resubmissions (A1), competing renewals (type 2), and revisions (type 3) for R01, R21, and R34 activity codes submitted to an FOA (Funding Opportunity Announcement) that uses Standard Due Dates.
+No, Continuous Submission applies to new applications, resubmissions (A1), competing renewals (type 2), and revisions (type 3) for R01, R21, and R34 activity codes submitted to an NOFO (Notice of Funding Opportunity) that uses Standard Due Dates.

 If an application has Multiple PD/PIs, and any of the PD/PIs is eligible for continuous submission, the application is eligible for continuous submission.
 Note: having a co-investigator or collaborator who is eligible for continuous submission does not make the application eligible for continuous submission; the eligible reviewer must be in a PD/PI position on the application.

 According to the current NIH policy (NOT-OD-20-060 ), continuous submission-eligible applications may be reviewed in a standing study section if an appropriate study section is not in conflict with the application, at the IRG/review chief’s discretion.
 However, the closer the submission date is to the Advisory Council-dictated deadlines, the more likely it becomes that the application will need to be assigned to a special emphasis panel in order to be reviewed in a timely manner.